M-Osky/R-analysis/README.md

 # R analysis
 Some short R scripts I wrote to analyse my data.
-This is just a sample of some of the work I have done with R.
+This is just a sample of some of the work I do with R either for our own research or fo the students.

 Basically you have:
-one-way ANOVA and t-test for Normal data Kruskall-Wallis and Wilcoxon test for non-Normal
-And multivariant analysis: PCA and LDA
-They include a few lines about the input file needed and so, so should be quite straigh forward to use them.
-Usually columns should be sorted as this: descriptors (not analised), grouping variables, numerical variables.
+Parametric tests for Normal data: t-test if grouping variables with only two factors One way ANOVa for all grouping variables with more than 2 factors
+  - If ANOVA is significant: pair-wise pos-hoc tukey test
+  - If ANOVA is non-significant: pair-wise Duncan test Plots will be saved automatically.
+If there is 4 factors bars between the boxes will show if there is significant differences between groups.
+For more factors letters in the top of the boxes will mark which ones are not significantly different.

+Works with multiple files with multiple grouping variables, but all of them must have the same data structure.

+I have new versions of similar analysis for non-parametric and for multivariant analysis (that are now at R-analysis/old/) will upload when properly commented.

 	id	extrainfo	pop	sex	var1	var2	var3	var4	var5	var6
 	Lem042	LemuriaNA	LM	fem	0004	0008	0015	0016	0023	0042
-  Atl016    Atlantida   AT    fem   0003    0014    0015    0092    0062    0036
+	Atl016	Atlantis	AT	fem	0003	0014	0015	0092	0062	0036
-  Atl028    Atlantida   AT    mal   0013    0021    0034    0055    0089    0144
+	Atl028	AtlantidaSE	AT	mal	0013	0021	0034	0055	0089	0144

-I'm still working (when I have time) with the RMark scripts, recently found out I could improve some of the models (they weren't 100% correct), as soon as I update them, they will be here.
-Feedback will be strongly appreciated.
-Cheers!